jgraettinger/blog/README.md

 and completely isolated from our application code.
 Flow will manage its execution for us and we don't have yet another app to deploy.

-The solution isn't *completely* declarative -- we still have a non-trivial function to identify users which changed between "seen" vs "not seen" room states -- but we've substantially simplified from the spaghetti of per-event application handlers.
+The solution isn't *completely* declarative -- we still had to write a non-trivial pure function to identify users that changed between "seen" vs "not seen" room states -- but we've substantially simplified from the spaghetti of per-event application handlers.

+From here we're able to evolve the derivation over time, or compose it as an input of other derivations -- say one that's alerting users with lots of unread rooms.
+We can easily and repeatedly materialize views into many places: flavors of databases, key/values stores, or even a Webhook API which pushes a notification to the user.

 ## On Query Planners